Bonobo: Social behaviour

 Bonobos are unusual among apes for their matriarchal social structure (extensive overlap between the male and female hierarchies leads some to refer to them as gender-balanced in their power structure).
 Bonobos do not have a defined territory and communities will travel over a wide range.
 Because of the nomadic nature of the females and evenly distributed food in their environment, males do not gain any obvious advantages by forming alliances with other males, or by defending a home range, as chimpanzees do.
 Female bonobos possess sharper canines than female chimpanzees, further fueling their status in the group.
 Although a male bonobo is dominant to a female in a dyadic interaction, depending on the community, socially-bonded females may be co-dominant with males or dominant over them, even to the extent that females can coerce reluctant males into mating with them.

 At the top of the hierarchy is a coalition of high-ranking females and males typically headed by an old, experienced matriarch who acts as the decision-maker and leader of the group.
 Female bonobos typically earn their rank through experience, age, and ability to forge alliances with other females in their group, rather than physical intimidation, and top-ranking females will protect immigrant females from male harassment.
 While bonobos are often called matriarchal, and while every community is dominated by a female, some males will still obtain a high rank and act as coalitionary partners to the alpha female, often taking initiative in coordinating the group's movements.
 These males may outrank not only the other males in the group, but also many females.
-Certain males alert the group to any possible threats, protecting the group from predators such as pythons and leopards.
+Certain males alert the group to any possible threats, protecting the group from predators such as Central African rock pythons, leopards and possibly African golden cats and crowned eagles.

 Aggressive encounters between males and females are rare, and males are tolerant of infants and juveniles.
 A male derives his status from the status of his mother.
 The mother–son bond often stays strong and continues throughout life.
 While social hierarchies do exist, and although the son of a high ranking female may outrank a lower female, rank plays a less prominent role than in other primate societies.
 Relationships between different communities are often positive and affiliative, and bonobos are not a territorial species.
 Bonobos will also share food with others, even unrelated strangers.
 Bonobos exhibit paedomorphism (retaining infantile physical characteristics and behaviours), which greatly inhibits aggression and enables unfamiliar bonobos to freely mingle and cooperate with each other.